Ernest Bio Bogore About

 With this approach, I can produce a complete article in 45 to 60 minutes.
 That makes 20 articles per month achievable in 15 to 20 hours of focused writing time.
 It's a lot, but it's not impossible.

 I've spent most of this post on how I did things rather than what resulted from doing them.
-This was intentional β€” the methods are what you can actually use, while the results are just evidence that the methods work.
+This was intentional — the methods are what you can actually use, while the results are just evidence that the methods work.
 But the results do matter, so let me lay them out.
+I’ve spent most of this post explaining how I approached content rather than what happened afterwards.
+That was intentional—the methods are reusable; results are circumstantial.
+But the results prove what velocity unlocks.

 Traffic growth chart